 9206 S. South Chicago Avenue,

-The Calumet was built in 1905, designed by the firm of Oscar Cobb & Son, and located in the South Chicago neighborhood of Chicago, on South Chicago Avenue at 92nd Street.
+The Calumet Theater was built in 1905, designed by the firm of Oscar Cobb & Son, and located in the South Chicago neighborhood of Chicago, on S. Chicago Avenue at E. 92nd Street.
 This 950-seat theater originally was a vaudeville house, but later began showing movies as well.
-It lasted into the 30s, and has long ago been demolished.
+It lasted into the 1930’s, and has long ago been demolished.

 It was located just across the street from the Drake Memorial Fountain (which still stands there today) and has a more interesting history than the theater that stood near it.